suhas2go/lanyon/_posts/2017-08-28-GSoCFinalReport.md

 ![color wheel widget]({{ site.url }}/assets/color_wheel.png){:.center-image}

 However, we decided to use the GtkHSV for now instead of my implementation because although GtkHSV has now been deprecated it is still available as part of Gtk3 and is far more superior than my basic color wheel.
 Perhaps, it would be nice if we got the widget from upstream and if not, the alternative is to improve my implemenation of the color wheel widget which can be found [here](https://github.com/suhas2go/Basic-GTK-Color-Wheel).
+[D1838](https://phabricator.freedesktop.org/D1838) holds the new custom UI for the 3 point color balance effect.

 I was able to achieve one of the stretch goals of GSoC, task [T7810](https://phabricator.freedesktop.org/T7810) to implement color picking functionality.
 Differential revision [D1855](https://phabricator.freedesktop.org/D1855) introduces the ColorPickerButton which allows picking color from anywhere on the screen.
-As a result, the ColorPickerButton can be integrated in many places in Pitivi! :) [D1838](https://phabricator.freedesktop.org/D1838) holds the new custom UI for the 3 point color balance effect
+As a result, the ColorPickerButton can be integrated in many places in Pitivi! :)

 To summarise, here are the links to my work: